shuklam20/CarND-Vehicle-Detection-P5/README.md

 * Next, I performed a **Histogram of Oriented Gradients (HOG)** feature extraction along with applying a **color transform** and **append binned color featuresand histograms of color** on a labeled training set of images.
 HOG Feature extraction allows visualization of predominant features/ patterns specific to cars, here is an image showing results of my HOG feature extraction applied to some vehicle and non-vehicle images:
 <img src="./output_images/hogFeatures.png">

 * Next, I split my data into training and test set (80%-20% ratio) and trained a classifier Linear SVM classifier.
 I randomly shuffled my data and normalized the X values, followed by comparing accuracies with various hyperparameters (for ex. pix_per_cell, cell_per_block, spatial_size etc.) and with the end values I chose, I obtained training and test accuracies of 100% and 99.2% respectivelly.
+In the final feature selection process, I did not choose color histogram feature extraction.

 * After obtaining a classifier with a great accuracy, I implemented a sliding-window technique to search for vehicles in images.
 First I implemented OpenCV's rectangle drawing function to draw rectangles at desired locations as shown in the below figure:
 <img src="./output_images/DefaultBoxes.png">